VergeGroup/swift-verge/README.md

 Actually, we need to get to flag that means **different**, it no need to be **equal**.

-### Fragment does embed state with flag‌
+### Fragment does embed state with ve

 Now we can use Fragment struct that is a container for wrapping inside state up.
-With dynamicMemberLookup, we can access the properties without new property.
-Fragment has `UpdatedMarker`, we can compare if the state was updated with this.

 ```swift
 struct YourState {